PREP STEPS FOR RETURN ERRORS

 If the IRS wants you to perform some correction to your return before they will process it, they often send Form 3531 or Letter 143C with their requests for action.
 The most common task they request is a simple signing of the return.
 But, sometimes their requests are impossible to follow or complete.
 In that case, you will likely have to re-file the return.

 For each of the following notices the IRS is telling you they think you made errors on your return, whether they be math errors, failure to include an item, or filing too late.

 Each notice requires a different, but specific response, depending on your individual circumstances and the evidence.
-Our goal is to submit the proper evidence on the correct forms so you will receive a Notice CP2005 telling you that you do not owe any more taxes!
+Our goal is to submit the proper evidence on the correct forms so you will receive a Notice CP2005 or a Letter 1802C telling you that you do not owe any more taxes!

 So, if you complete the above Return Errors Prep Steps prior to your consultation with Mr. Hopkins, the meeting will be much more productive & your issues will more likely be resolved at that time.